spyking-circus/spyking-circus/docs_sphinx/code/config.rst

     N_t            = 5          # Width of the templates [in ms]
     spike_thresh   = 6          # Threshold for spike detection
-    peaks          = negative   # Can be negative (default), positive or both alignment      = True       # Realign the waveforms by oversampling dead_channels  =            # If not empty or specified in the probe, a dictionary {channel_group : [list_of_valid_ids]}
+    peaks          = negative   # Can be negative (default), positive or both dead_channels  =            # If not empty or specified in the probe, a dictionary {channel_group : [list_of_valid_ids]}

 Parameters that are most likely to be changed: